-I think the best way to challenge socially constructed body types is how the authors of Intuitive Eating illustrate it: “Just as a person with a shoe size of eight would not expect to realistically squeeze into a size six, it is equally as futile (and uncomfortable) to have the same expectation with body size”.
+I think the best way to challenge socially constructed body types is to meditate on how the authors of Intuitive Eating illustrate this: “Just as a person with a shoe size of eight would not expect to realistically squeeze into a size six, it is equally as futile (and uncomfortable) to have the same expectation with body size”.

 9. Excercise-Feel the Difference

 Instead of trying to force ourselves into an exercise routine that is making us miserable (in order to look like “x” celebrity), the second to last of the 10 principles of intuitive eating calls us to reframe physical activity.
 It invites us to move our bodies because we want to, not because we have to.

 And yes, physical activity has a myriad of health benefits–but we can’t reap these unless we actually practice it.
 And we can’t practice something we don’t like, no matter how we try to force ourselves.
 In fact, trying to coerce ourselves into doing something that we don’t want to do usually backfires.
 We end up feeling like we “failed” and this hinders any motivation we may have to take better care of our health.

 Intuitive movement invites us to move our bodies because it makes us:

 - Reduce stress

 - ….or any other reason that feels good to YOU

 This, in turn, fosters consistency and improved health outcomes in the long run.
 So, instead of exercising as “punishment” for something you ate, intuitive movement promotes exercise as a means to celebrate and take pleasure in what your body can do.